Corporate Governance Report

 In addition to the stipulations of the Swedish Companies Act, the Articles of Association do not include any particular stipulations concerning the appointment or dismissal of Board member or amendments to the Articles of Association.

-The nomination of the Board members of state-owned companies is conducted in line with the principles described in the Ownership Policy.
+The preparation of resolutions for the nomination of Board members of State-owned companies is conducted in line with the principles described in the Ownership Policy.
 For non-market-listed companies, these principles replace the rules under the Code.
 Instead, under the Ownership Policy, the following principles apply:

-In accordance with the Articles of Association, Members of Parliament are entitled to attend the AGM.
+In accordance with the Articles of Association, Members of Parliament are entitled to attend the Annual General Meeting (AGM).
 The Ownership Policy states that the public should be invited to attend the AGM and all state-owned companies should make some form of arrangement that offers the public the opportunity to present questions to the executive management.
 According to the Ownership Policy, the report that the Board submits at the AGM regarding the application of previously decided guidelines for the remuneration of senior executives should also encompass subsidiaries.
-Four Board members, of which two were employee representatives, were unable to attend the 2014 AGM.
+All members of the Board, the Company’s auditor and the CEO attended the 2015 AGM.

 The work of the Board is documented in the Board’s rules of procedure, which are reviewed and set at least once annually.
 The division of skills among Board members, Board committees, Chairman of the Board, CEO and internal audit are expressed in the Board’s rules of procedure and in the Board’s instructions to the CEO and to the internal auditor.